codetaylor/artisan-worktables-1.12/docs/recipes/experiencerequirements.md

 By default, recipes will consume experience or levels when the requirements are set.
 You can call `setConsumeExperience(false)` to keep the experience requirement of a recipe, but prevent it from consuming any when crafting.

-This recipe requires and consumes `20` experience when crafting:
+For example, the following recipe requires and consumes `20` experience when crafting:

 ```js
 import mods.artisanworktables.builder.RecipeBuilder;